AMR vs. AGV: Which mobile robot will boost your warehouse?

 - Step 2: Define the data flows precisely.
 What information needs to flow between systems?
 Typically:

-- Confirmation of pick-up, drop-off,
+- Confirmation of pickup, drop-off,

 - Robot status, alerts.